HealerMikado/panorama_big_data_2021/labs/lab 2 - first steps with Spark/Introduction à Spark.md

 # First steps with Spark

+### Data importation

-👋 **3.1  Your first DataFrame —** Spark's main object class is the DataFrame, which is a distributed table.
+Spark's main object class is the DataFrame, which is a distributed table.
 It is analogous to R's or Python (Pandas)'s data frames: one row represents an observation, one column represents a variable.
 But contrary to R or Python, Spark's DataFrames can be distributed over hundred of nodes.

-### Data importation

-Spark support multiple data formats, and ways to load them.
+Spark support multiple data formats, and multiple  ways to load them.

 - data format : csv, json, parquet (an open source column oriented format)
 - can read archive files